google/weather-tools/xql/README.md

 * **`aggregate` Functions** - Aggregate functions `AVG()`, `MIN()`, `MAX()`, etc. Only supported on data variables.
 * For more checkout the [road-map](https://github.com/google/weather-tools/tree/xql-init/xql#roadmap).
 > Note: For now, we support `where` conditions on coordinates only.
+> Note: For now, Only a single aggregate function is supported per query.

 # Quickstart